Comparing orthogonal calculus and calculus with Reality: Polynomial functors

 \begin{prop} Let $n$ be a non-negative integer.
 The adjoint pair

-induces an adjunction on the underlying $\infty$-categories. \end{prop} \begin{proof} We prove that the adjoint pair

-is a Quillen adjunction.
-The acyclic fibrations of the $n$-polynomial model structure from calculus with Reality are the levelwise acyclic fibrations which the right adjoint preserves by the discussion in Subsection~\ref{section: input functors}.
+is a Quillen adjunction. \end{prop} \begin{proof} The acyclic fibrations of the $n$-polynomial model structure from calculus with Reality are the levelwise acyclic fibrations which the right adjoint preserves by the discussion in Subsection~\ref{section: input functors}.

-Moreover, A map $f: E \to F$ is a fibration in the $n$-polynomial model structure from calculus with Reality if and only if $f: E \to F$ is a underlying fibration (which are preserved by the right adjoint), and the canonical square
+Moreover, a map $f: E \to F$ is a fibration in the $n$-polynomial model structure from calculus with Reality if and only if $f: E \to F$ is a underlying fibration (which are preserved by the right adjoint), and the canonical square

 is a homotopy pullback in the projective model structure.
-Since the right adjoint preserves homotopy pullbacks, we see that we have a diagram
+As the right adjoint is a right Quillen functor on projective model structures it preserves homotopy pullbacks and hence we see that we have a diagram

 in which the top square is a homotopy pullback as the lower vertical arrows are weak equivalences, and hence the outer square must also be a homotopy pullback.
 It follows that the right adjoint preserves fibrations. \end{proof}